·

-Fundrise Innovation Fund Review: Invest in Pre-IPO Startups
+Fundrise Venture Capital Review: Invest in Pre-IPO Startups

 Fundrise logo.
-This Fundrise Innovation Fund review explores the potential for non-accredited investors to own pre-IPO startups.
+This Fundrise venture capital review explores the potential for non-accredited investors to own pre-IPO startups.

-The Fundrise Innovation Fund is a multistage venture capital fund available to all U.S.-based investors.
+Fundrise* venture capital manages a multistage venture capital fund available to all U.S.-based investors.
 Owning the fund gives investors access to pre-IPO startups that would be otherwise inaccessible.

 Venture capital is one of the best-performing asset classes over the last 50 years, but it has been out of reach for most individual investors.